 I often mention Action Research and a brilliant book – David Coghlan, Teresa Brannick, “Doing Action Research In Your Own Organization”, 2nd edition.
 It’s packed with scientific terminology, and I totally understand its complexity for an ordinary reader.
 I worked for full 5 years in a science lab and I still had hard times reading it 🙂

 Here I will try to develop a short practical guide to this methodology, not getting too deep into theoretical and technical details of the origin.
-Given that Action Research is a purely practical methodology, I hope that it will be enough for you to get started.
+Given that Action Research is a purely practical approach, I hope that it will be enough for you to get started.

 Action Research is about learning in action, not about learning first, then practicing next.
-The subject becomes a researcher of the process of doing his own work duties and himself as a worker in this context.
+The subject becomes a researcher of himself doing his own work duties and himself as a worker in this context.
 We must research ourselves and our work, not the work of others.
 Unlike a third-party business consultant, who does not fully understand the specifics of a particular business, the “insider” has all the information and expertise required, he can quickly use results of his own learning, not pushing them for weeks through the filters of bureaucracy.

 The key factor of the effectiveness of the methodology is the speed of evolution.
 If we analyze our results once a month, we will grow 30 times slower than with daily analysis.
-Therefore, short one-day cycles enable us to quickly accumulate and analyze practical experience, while slightly longer cycles of the upper levels will control the strategy.
-The topmost cycle is the process of learning and practicing AR, it monitors effectiveness of the methodology itself and continuously improves its implementation.
+Therefore, short one-day cycles enable us to accumulate and analyze practical experience, while slightly longer cycles of the upper levels will control the strategy.
+The topmost cycle is learning and practicing AR, it monitors effectiveness of the methodology itself and continuously improves its implementation.